capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 # Use-case descriptions

 ## Use Case 1 - Account Creation
-A user wants to create an account on TechTrek.
+A user wants to create a new account.
-1. User opens the TechTrek web application for the first time.
+1. The user opens the Devs & Dragons application for the first time.
-2. User is directed to a landing page with options to create an account or log in.
-3. User selects the ‘create account’ button to begin the account registration process.
+2. The user selects the ‘Create Account’ button to begin the account registration process.
-4. User enters their username, password, and email into the form.
+3. The user enters the desired username, password, and email into the form.
-5. User clicks the ‘create account’ button.
-6. If any fields are filled out incorrectly, the user is notified and asked to try again.
+4. If any fields are filled out incorrectly, the user is notified and asked to try again.
-7. Once the form is successfully submitted, the user selects the ‘login’ button.
-8. User enters their username and password on the login page.
-9. Since this is the user's first login, the user is prompted to create their avatar.
-10. After completing avatar creation, the user is redirected to the TechTrek main page.

 ## Use Case 2 - Logging In
-A user wants to log into their TechTrek account.
+A user wants to log in to an account they created.
-1. User opens the TechTrek web application.
-2. User navigates to the landing page.
+1. The user navigates to the site's landing page.
-3. User selects the ‘login’ button.
+2. The user selects the ‘login’ button.
-4. User enters their username and password.
+3. The user enters their username and password.
-5. After providing the correct credentials, a 2FA code is sent to the user’s email.
+4. After providing the correct credentials, the user will receive a 2FA code in their email.
-6. User enters the 2FA code.
+5. The user enters the 2FA code.
-7. If the 2FA code is correct, the user is logged in and directed to the main page.
+6. After providing the correct 2FA code, the user is brought to the home page.
-8. If the code is incorrect, the user is notified and asked to try again.

 ## Use Case 3 - Quest Creation
-A user wants to generate a quest line based on their topic of choice.
+A user wants to create a new quest.
-1. User logs into their TechTrek profile.
-2. User navigates to the ‘Create Quest’ tab.
-3. User fills out the ‘Create Quest’ form, including title, course code, coding topic, and difficulty level.
+1. From the home page, the user selects the “Quests” tab.
+2. The user selects the “Create Quest” button.
+3. The user fills out a form for the following:
+   - Quest Title
+   - Coding Topic
+   - Amount of problems
+   - Difficulty level
+   - Enemy
+   - Background
-4. User clicks the ‘Publish Quest’ button.
+4. User reviews their input and selects the “Confirm” button.
-5. The new quest line is published and available for the user to complete.

 ## Use Case 4 - Adding a Friend
-A user wants to add classmates as friends.
-1. User logs into their TechTrek profile.
-2. User navigates to the ‘Profile’ tab.
-3. User clicks the ‘add friends’ button.
-4. User enters the username of the individual they want to add.
-5. A friend request is sent, and the recipient must accept.
-6. Once the recipient accepts, the sender can see them as a friend.

-## Use Case 5 - Guild Creation
-A user wants to create a guild to add friends to.
-1. User logs into their TechTrek account.
-2. User navigates to the ‘Guilds’ tab.
-3. User clicks the ‘create new guild’ button.
-4. User fills out a form with guild information, including name, symbol, and guild code.
-5. User clicks the ‘create’ button to finalize the guild creation.
-6. Quests can now be assigned, and others can join the guild using the code.

-## Use Case 6 - Starting a Quest
-A user wants to begin a quest line with guild members.
-1. The user logs into their profile.
-2. The user navigates to the ‘Quest’ tab where they will see a list of quests they are able to attempt.
-3. The user would assign the chosen quest to their guild.
-4. Users in the guild can now join the wait room and have the option to select the ‘ready up’ tab.
-5. The user and other members in their guild can now start the quest together by pressing the ‘start quest’ button.

-## Use Case 7 - Helper Bot
-A user is stuck on a quest and wants to ask the Helper Bot for help instead of giving up.
-1. The user would click the small ‘chatbot’ icon in the lower right corner of the game window.
-The game will pause and the chat area will appear.
-2. The user will describe to the Helper Bot what part of the quest they are stuck on.
-3. The Helper Bot will guide the user to solve the problem.
-4. After the Helper Bot has given the hint the user can close the chat window at their leisure to continue the game.
-The Helper Bot chat will be left available for the user to refer to.
+Two users want to add one another to their friends list.
+1. From the home page, the user selects the “Friends” button.
+2. User 1 navigates to the search bar and types User 2’s username.
+3. User 1 selects User 2’s profile.
+4. User 1 selects the “Add Friend” button.
+5. User 2 receives the request and selects “Accept”.

+## Use Case 5 - Creating a Party to Start a Quest Outside of a Guild
+A user wants to start a quest outside of a guild.
+1. From the home page, the user selects the “Quests” tab.
+2. The user selects “My Quests”.
+3. The user selects the quest they want to do.
+4. The user selects the “Start Quest” button.
+5. The user creates a party code and shares it with their peer(s).
+6. The user waits for party size to be at two to four members, then clicks the “Start Quest” button.

+## Use Case 6 - Join a Party
+A user wants to join another user’s party.
+1. From the home page, the user clicks on the “Join Party” button.
+2. The user enters the party code.
+3. The user selects the “Join” button.

+## Use Case 7 - Guild Creation
+A user wants to create a guild.
+1. From the home page, the user selects the “Guilds” tab.
+2. The user selects the “Create Guild” button.
+3. The user fills out a form for the following:
+   - Guild name
+   - Guild description
+   - Guild symbol
+   - Guild Code
+4. The user reviews their input and selects “confirm”.

+## Use Case 8 - Assign Quest to Guild
+A user wants to assign a quest for their guild to complete.
+1. From the home page, the user selects the “Quests” tab.
+2. The user selects “My Quests”.
+3. The user selects the quest they want to assign.
+4. The user selects the “Assign to Guild” button.
+5. The user selects the guild to assign the quest to.

+## Use Case 9 - Join a Guild
+A user wants to join another user’s guild.
+1. From the home page, the user clicks on the “Join Guild” button.
+2. The user enters the guild code.
+3. The user selects “Join” button.

+## Use Case 10 - Creating a Guild Party To Start a Quest
+A user wants to start a quest inside a guild.
+1. From the home page, the user selects “Guilds” tab.
+2. The user selects “My Guilds” and then selects the guild they wish to start a quest in.
+3. In the guild, the user selects the “Quest Board” button.
+4. The user selects a quest they want to do.
+5. The user selects “Start Quest” which creates a guild party.
+6. The user enters a name for the guild party.
+7. User waits for the guild party size to be at two to four members, then selects the “Start Quest” button.

+## Use Case 11 - Solving a Problem in a Quest (gameplay)
+Two users want to solve a coding problem together during a quest.
+1. The users are given their first problem.
+2. User 1 is randomly selected and when the party is done reading the problem, user 1 presses the “Begin” button.
+3. The timer begins and user 1 starts to write code in the provided text box.
+4. User 1 clicks the “Submit” button.
+5. User 1’s turn is done and the timer restarts.
+6. The timer begins as it is now user 2's turn to write code in the provided text box.
+7. User 2 clicks the “Submit” button.
+8. GPT-bot analyzes the final submission and rates the party’s solution from 1 to 3.
+9. If the final submission is incorrect, the party loses health, the timer resets, and user 1 starts a new turn.